<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Once you’ve chosen the right interactive technology, the next step is implementation.
 A great display in the wrong place or with a confusing interface won’t deliver the results you’re looking for.
 Setting up your displays for success requires a thoughtful approach that considers everything from physical placement to the digital content you share.
 By focusing on the user experience from the very beginning, you can create an engaging tool that customers and staff will love.
 Here’s how to get it right.

-Choose the Right Location in Your Store
+Find the Perfect Spot in Your Store

 Where you place your interactive displays has a huge impact on how much they get used.
 Position them in high-traffic areas where customers naturally pause, like near the entrance, at the end of an aisle, or next to key product categories.
 Think about the natural flow of your store and place screens where they can best curate the in-person shopper journey.
 A display near your best-selling items can provide deeper product information, while one near the checkout can feature last-minute deals or loyalty program sign-ups.
 The goal is to make them easily accessible and visible, inviting shoppers to stop and engage without disrupting their path.

-Develop a Strong Content Strategy
+Create a Content Strategy That Connects

 Your interactive display is only as good as the content on it.
 Before you launch, map out a clear content strategy that aligns with your sales goals.
 Do you want to highlight new arrivals, share customer reviews, or offer personalized recommendations?
 By displaying dynamic content like promotional videos and real-time product availability, you can create a more compelling shopping experience.
 Plan a content calendar to keep your displays fresh and relevant.
 A strong strategy ensures your screens are always working to support your business objectives, turning a simple fixture into a powerful sales tool.
 Our approach to design and prototyping always keeps the end-user and your goals in mind.